There are lots of posts about baby names but how about what NOT to call your child?

 Actually that’s a complete lie.
 I’m massively judgmental.
 I’ve written about my feelings about X-Factor fans, and you don’t want to know what I said this week when I noticed once of our neighbours has treated himself to a personalised number plate that says, “L-OVER”.
 But it certainly wasn’t, “Look at that!
 How fun.”

-The secret to being judgmental and remaining a good person (which I am, considering I’m an Evil Overlord) is to ensure that your judgments don’t affect the way you treat people.
+The secret to being judgmental and remaining a good person (which I am, honest) is to ensure that your judgments don’t affect the way you treat people.
 So you can be perfectly friendly and respectful to someone all the while wondering how it is they manage to see well enough to tie their shoelaces in the morning through all those layers of mascara.

 Nowhere am I more judgmental than when it comes to children’s names.
 This weekend, I was in a grocery store when I overheard a Mum shouting at her child.
 Who was called… Boden.